Decoding Voltage Sag/Dip Graphsđ

 IEC 61000-4-11

-To determine if protective equipment or design changes are needed.
+This comparison helps determine if protective equipment or design changes are needed.

 đŻ How Can You Use This Data?